 TSAT’s narrowband satellite solution enables oil and gas exploration, production and pipeline companies to cost-effectively and reliably connect their remote assets and data to business-critical SCADA, M2M and Telemetry applications.

 Complement terrestrial networks with TSAT narrowband satellites for continuous operations

 Remote well and pipeline sites are dependent on having backup communications solutions in place, in case of system failures, to maintain continuous operations.
-If terrestrial networks are the primary communications infrastructure, oil and gas companies need to select a complementary satellite system to complement, integrate or replace the terrestrial network.
+If terrestrial networks are the primary communications infrastructure, oil and gas companies need a complementary satellite system to complement, integrate or replace the terrestrial network for improved network resilience.
 Satellites are not affected by the circumstances that cause terrestrial communications to fail.